paulvollmer/mks/README.md

 ```

 ## Usage
 The philosophy behind `mks` is simplicity.
-WItrh the following command you can create a file.
+With the following command you can create a file `foo.txt` inside the `path/to` directory.

 ```sh
 mks path/to/foo.txt